raul23/pyebooktools/README.rst

     <br> 🚧 &nbsp;&nbsp;&nbsp;<b>Work-In-Progress</b>
   </p>

-This project is a Python port of `ebook-tools`_ which is written in shell by na--.
+This project is a Python port of `ebook-tools`_ which is written in Shell by na--.
 The Python script `ebooktools`_ is a collection of tools for automated and semi-automated organization and management of large ebook collections.